-Participants are required to undertake preparatory work such as writing country papers prior to departure for the project venue.
+The participants are required to undertake preparatory work such as writing country papers prior to departure for the project venue.

-All participants are required to prepare and submit action plans to the APO and to share them with their NPOs within 10 working days after attending the project.
-The participants are also required to submit postproject follow-up reports six months after project completion to document the achievement of outcome(s) of the project.
-The NPOs will monitor the follow-up actions and report submission by participants.
+All participants are required to prepare and submit action plans to the APO and to share them with their NPOs within one month after attending the project.
+The participants are also required to submit postproject follow-up reports six months after project completion to document the achievement of outcome(s) of the project (see Attachment 1).
+NPOs will monitor the follow-up actions and report submission by participants.

-The Guidelines for Project Preparatory Work will be provided in the project circular, and the Postproject Activity Guidelines are given in Attachment 1.
+The "Guidelines for Project Preparatory Work and Postproject Activity" will be provided in the project circular.